wnbrtjms/Round2TaskAdmission/Email templates/Scenario_E.md

 * Course begins: **First week of your Fall Semester**

 For questions and other concerns regarding the application process, don't hesitate to message us at admissions@codepath.org.
 We are always here to guide you in every step.

-I am rooting for the success of your application, Jake.
+We are rooting for the success of your application, Jake.
 You can do it!

 All the best,